rhosrc/swiftmemos/README.md

 # SwiftMemOS

 A simple Django app for creating and accessing organizational memos!
-Through authentication, users can create memos and view a list of one they've made.
+Through authentication, users can create memos and view a list of ones they've made.

 ## Technologies Used